-The way the timber is cut from the tree log will change way the timber looks and its stability as a lining.
-Two main cutting styles capture different grain features and create a varying stability in the lining.
-These styles are known as quarter-sawn or back-sawn.
+The way the timber is cut from the tree log will change the way the timber looks and its stability as a lining.

 Quarter-sawn timber features a straight grain while back-sawn timber will highlight the growth rings in an arched or cathedral look.